TITLE 6 PRIMARY AND SECONDARY EDUCATION

 requirements.

-The district or charter school shall be in compliance
+(1) The district or charter school shall comply

-The department specifies that students shall meet all graduation requirements
+department specifies that students shall meet all graduation requirements to be

 programs (IEPs), the transition plan substitutes for the next step plan.
 The next step plan requires that: